W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 0911
-Didnt real instruction right need to add CoverType class to models
+Didnt read instruction right need to add CoverType class to models

+1019
+Made ICoverTypeRepsotiory And CoverTypeRepository made them the same as ICategoryRepository and CatagoryRepository but changed Category words to CoverType
+Adding to UnitOfWork
+the implemented IUnitOfWork has an error in UnitOfWork got error becasue  I had 'ICoverTypeRepository CoverTypeRepository' where CoverTypeRepository should have been just CoverType